Training Image Derivatives: Increased Accuracy and Universal Robustness: Problem formulation

 \subsection{Oracle}

-The oracle is a function that matches ($\text{\ref{eq:problem}}$) on clean images and returns ``the best possible output'' for any other image $\mathcal{F}$.
-We will define it as the cube whose image is the closest in terms of Euclidean distance
+The oracle is a function that matches ($\text{\ref{eq:problem}}$) on manifold images and returns ``the best possible output'' for any other image $\mathcal{F}$.
+We define it as the cube whose image is closest in Euclidean distance

-For a generic point in the 1681-dimensional image space, this is a nonlinear 6-dimensional minimization problem.
-Solving it directly would require rendering a cube image for each iteration.
-If the image is close to the manifold $\mathcal F=\mathcal I +\varepsilon\mathcal D$, the expression (\ref{eq:extended problem}) can be evaluated using a Taylor series
+For an arbitrary $\mathcal{F}$ from 1681-dimensional image space, this leads to a nonlinear 6-dimensional minimization problem.
+Solving it directly would require rendering an image for each iteration.
+However, if $\mathcal{F}$ is close to the manifold $\mathcal F=\mathcal I(C) +\varepsilon\mathcal D$, the oracle can be evaluated using a Taylor expansion

-Its terms can be computed using image derivatives with respect to the degrees of freedom of the cube.
-The robustness of the network can be evaluated using the expansion of
+Its terms can be computed from image derivatives with respect cube's degrees of freedom.
+The robustness of the network can be analyzed using the Taylor expansion of

-Since the image derivatives can also be used to improve the accuracy of the non-robust formulation ($\text{\ref{eq:problem}}$), we will start there.
-The first- and second-order expansions of the oracle are considered in Subsections \ref{subsec:oracle-d1} and \ref{subsec:Oracle's-second-derivatives}, respectively.
-The analysis of (\ref{eq:N-O}) is presented in Subsection \ref{subsec:Analysis-of-robustness}.